 Typically, ears can be set back any time after the age of 6 years.
 By the age of six, the ear has nearly reached its adult size.
-It is also the age before children enter school and a possible appropriate time for kids to avoid the potential social stigma of protruding ears.
+It is also the age before children enter school and possibly an appropriate time for kids to avoid the potential social stigma of protruding ears.

 The Ear Surgery Consultation with Plastic Surgeon Dr. Bared

-Not only is Dr. Anthony Bared extensively trained and experienced with all forms of facial plastic surgery, he is also an ear, nose, and throat specialist.
+Not only is Dr. Anthony Bared extensively trained and experienced with all forms of facial plastic surgery, but he is also an ear, nose, and throat specialist.
 You can trust him to offer you professional service and provide you with the results you desire.
 As soon as you are ready to get some professional answers about otoplasty and want to consider going through with the surgery, you can schedule your consultation at Facial Plastic Surgery Miami.
 He will discuss with you:

 - If you or your child is a candidate